Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 So if you are coaching any clients around the challenges of the Corona Virus, or some other challenge, and even for yourself, try and see it as an adventure rather than a difficulty to be overcome.

-Sometimes when life coaching client comes to saying they are fed up and want to change their whole career, things may not be what they seem.
+Sometimes when life coaching client says they are fed up and want to change their whole career, things may not be what they seem.

 With coaching it can turn out that they actually love their skill set and what they are good at but it’s something about working environment that is not aligned with their needs and values that is causing them grief.

 A way to check this out and help them get clear on what it is they actually need to change is this simple process:

 Have the client identify, preferably by writing it down, what they like about their current job/career – what works for them and what doesn’t.
 Get them to think about everything from the actual tasks, to location, office set up, pay, the people they work with, prospects, etc. etc.

 It may turn out that they love what they actually do, are skilled at, or something similar.
 It's something else that is making them unhappy in their current position and that is what really needs to be addressed before they make a complete change.

 And if it does turn out they need to change careers, they will have a much clearer idea of their best direction.
 You can see an actual case study on how this happened for a client of mine in the second example in these actual career coaching case studies